Bloom Positive Behaviour Support

 Minttu Huttu

 Minttu is a registered behaviour support practitioner with a background in disability and mental health support work.
-She holds a Bachelor’s Degree in Psychology and has pursued additional professional development, including training in Dialectical Behaviour Therapy (DBT).
+She holds a Bachelor’s degree in psychology and has pursued additional professional development, including training in Dialectical Behaviour Therapy (DBT).
 With a strong foundation in mindfulness practices, Minttu is also

 Minttu is a registered behaviour support practitioner with a background in disability and mental health support work.
-She holds a Bachelor’s Degree in Psychology and has pursued additional professional development, including training in Dialectical Behaviour Therapy (DBT).
+She holds a Bachelor’s degree in psychology and has pursued additional professional development, including training in Dialectical Behaviour Therapy (DBT).
 With a strong foundation in mindfulness practices, Minttu is also a certified meditation and yoga teacher and runs community yoga classes.
-Her holistic background allows her to integrate evidence-based approaches with a person-centred focus, ensuring each person’s unique needs and goals are heard and addressed.
+Her holistic background allows her to integrate evidence-based approaches with a person-centered focus, ensuring each person’s unique needs and goals are heard and addressed.
 Minttu's compassionate and collaborative approach is grounded in the belief that every individual deserves support that empowers them to lead fulfilling and independent lives.

 Some of Minttu's key areas of interest include: